 |Title||Start Date & Time||End Date & Time|

-Viktoriya Oliynyk is one of the Academic Technology Consultants supporting the College of Arts and Sciences.
-She joined the Academic Technology Consulting team in February of 2011.
-Her professional background includes planning and facilitating faculty development programs, conducting research projects on the impact of instructional technologies on student learning, and teaching academic success courses.
+Viktoriya joined the Academic Technology Design team in February of 2011.
+Her previous professional background includes planning and facilitating faculty development programs, conducting research projects on the impact of instructional technologies on student learning, and teaching academic success courses.

-Viktoriya is originally from Ukraine, where she earned her B.S. in Documentation and Information Technology and M.S. in Education Management.
-Viktoriya also has M.Ed. in College Student Services Administration, with a minor in Business Administration, from Oregon State University.
+Viktoriya is originally from Ukraine, where she earned her B.S. in Documentation and Information Technology and M.S. in Education Management from Lviv Polytechnic National University.
+Viktoriya also has an M.Ed. in College Student Services Administration, with a minor in Business Administration, from Oregon State University.